 This may help keep side effects from becoming more serious.
 Your nurses, oncologist, and the rest of your cancer care team want to hear from you.

 Contact them anytime, even between visits, when you feel something out of the ordinary so they can help you manage possible side effects and stay on treatment.
 You don’t have to go through treatment alone.

 No matter who supports you, don’t be afraid to ask for help.
 Whether it’s asking for help with day-to-day tasks, going to appointments, or just needing someone to be there to listen to you, know that it’s okay to reach out for help.
 The sooner you speak up, the better.

 No matter who you feel comfortable talking to, it’s important to speak up when you need help and be sure to tell your health care team about any potential side effects that you may be feeling.

-Male Narrator: KEYTRUDA helps your immune system fight cancer but can also cause your immune system to attack healthy parts of your body.
-This can happen during or after treatment and may be severe and lead to death.
+Male Narrator: KEYTRUDA can cause your immune system to attack healthy parts of your body during or after treatment.
+This may be severe and lead to death.

-See your doctor right away if you have cough, shortness of breath, chest pain, diarrhea, severe stomach pain or tenderness, severe nausea or vomiting, headache, light sensitivity, eye problems, irregular heartbeat, extreme tiredness, constipation, dizziness or fainting, changes in appetite, thirst, or urine, confusion or memory problems, muscle pain or weakness, fever, rash, itching, or flushing.
+See your doctor right away if you have cough, shortness of breath, chest pain, diarrhea, severe stomach pain, severe nausea or vomiting, headache, light sensitivity, eye problems, irregular heartbeat, extreme tiredness, constipation, dizziness or fainting, changes in appetite, thirst, or urine, confusion, memory problems, muscle pain or weakness, fever, rash, itching, or flushing.

-These are not all the possible side effects.
-Tell your doctor about all your medical conditions, including immune system problems, or if you’ve had an organ transplant, had or plan to have a stem cell transplant, or have had radiation to your chest area or a nervous system condition.
+There may be other side effects.
+Tell your doctor about all your medical conditions, including immune system problems, if you’ve had or plan to have an organ or stem cell transplant, received chest radiation, or have a nervous system problem.